 Many beginners who start trading stocks expect success overnight.
-We’ve all been there.
-However, that’s not the case.
-Day trading success doesn’t happen overnight.
-If it does, that’s great.
-However, you need to remember day trading is a marathon, not a sprint.
+However, you need to remember day trading success is a marathon, not a sprint.
 When you’re first starting to learn about day trading, your goal should be to stay in the game long enough so you can gain experience and learn over time.
-That said, let’s take a look at how you can achieve day trading success.
+Let’s take a look at how you can achieve day trading success.
 Again, you need to keep in mind success in day trading won’t happen overnight.

 Day Trading Success Doesn’t Happen Overnight